-fill\from\str is frequently used throughout the codebase to copy string data into 32-byte-sized buffers.
+fill_from_str is frequently used throughout the codebase to copy string data into 32-byte-sized buffers.
 However, the function requires input data to be < 32 bytes instead of <= 32 bytes.
-As a result, it never uses the byte at index 31.
+As a result, it never utilizes the byte at index 31.